dhornbein/democrats.com/README.md

 This theme supports post formats and will display some formats differently:

 - **Video** - Post's content area is widened to give embedded videos more room.

+## Custom tweet message

+Any post can change the default share tweet text that appears after the user clicks share via twitter.
+Adding a custom field a post with the name 'tweet' and the custom message.
+Note: you'll have to make sure it's less than ~100 characters to account for the link and "via @demoratscom"

 ## Footer